Fees and fundingFrom affordable government loans to scholarships - we can help you sort your finances

 2. Paid in part by you, and in part by your employer

 If you and your employer are funding your course together, this will need to cover the cost of your tuition fees each year.
-Your employer will need to complete our Tuition Fee Sponsorship Form (PDF File 798 KB).
-Please print off a hard copy and bring it along to your enrolment session.
+You will need to provide the details when you enrol/re-enrol online.
 You may be eligible for a tuition fee loan for your share of the fee via Student Finance England, who then pay us direct.
 Any amount of tuition fees you do not borrow is payable at your enrolment session.
-See our tuition fee regulations (PDF File 136 KB) for further information.
+See our tuition fee regulations (PDF File 220 KB) for further information.

 As an apprentice, you do not pay for the cost of your programme – this is covered by the Government, and, in some cases, your employer makes a contribution too.
 Information about funding and finance can be found on each apprenticeship standard.